soliscottude/aws-cloud-automation-portfolio/README.md

 ---

 ## 🤝 About Me
-I'm Scott from New Zealand 🇳🇿 — transitioning into Cloud Support / DevOps.
+I'm Scott, based in Auckland, New Zealand 🇳🇿 — transitioning into Cloud Support / DevOps.
 I enjoy automation, cloud services, and building practical tools that help people work smarter.

 ---